NYPL/nypl-core/vocabularies/business-logic/Requestability.md

 *Item must not be suppressed - apply NYPL-owned bib/item suppression logic first: [nyplBibAndItemSuppression.md](https://github.com/NYPL/nypl-core/blob/master/vocabularies/business-logic/nyplBibAndItemSuppression.md)*

 * ReCAP SCSB item status
+  * If item is not found in SCSB, item is not requestable (do not display "place request" button).
   * If "not available," item is not requestable (do not display "place request" button).
   * If "available," item might be requestable -- go to next determiner:
 * Sierra item location code [(locations.csv -- warning: large file)](https://github.com/NYPL/nypl-core/blob/master/vocabularies/csv/locations.csv)